breadoliveoilsalt/birch-book-search/README.md

 8. As part of Step 7, wrestle a bit further with the following:

 - Does `GoogleBooksAPIRequest` class now know too much about the `BookBuilder` class and, in turn, the `Book` model?
 Do we have a dependency problem?
-Ultimately decide this might be something we can live with for the time being, since `GoogleBooksAPIRequest` is all about books on its face.
+Ultimately decide this might be something we can live with, since `GoogleBooksAPIRequest` is all about books on its face.

 - Who should have responsibility for validating the API data and information used to create `Book` instances?
 In doing research, find some who recommend that the builder validate data, and other who recommend that the model validate data.
 Ultimately decide to validate API data prior to passing it to the builder, with a new private function `#__parseAndValidateBookData` in `GoogleBooksAPIRequest`.
 Why?